 This historic building was once the mansion of an early Amsterdam landowner, it then became a convent for the Sisters of St Joseph who taught at the former St Mary’s School before the transition into an adult home.
 The original building has two rounded towers nestled on either side of a three-story cross-shaped building.
 There is a large wrap around porch on the front and eastern side of the building.
-All of the original woodwork including complete sets of pocket doors, ornate moulding, staircases and fifteen fireplaces are in excellent condition.
+All of the original woodwork including complete sets of pocket doors, ornate moulding, staircases and six fireplaces are in excellent condition.
 An upstairs room is fitted with stained glass windows bearing religious symbols of the Catholic faith.
 There were several additions built on the West and back sides of the building including fifty-three patient rooms, an industrial kitchen, day room, dining hall, nurses station and even a beauty salon.

 Bala purchased the buildings mortgage from the bank that foreclosed and had traveled back and forth from Leesburg to Amsterdam for the past two weeks to supervise work on his new investment.
 He began by hiring a team for a much-needed carry out of accumulated junk and a good cleaning.
 A security system was installed including video cameras and motion detection alarms.
 General building maintenance and repair will start very soon.